How to Learn Korean Language?

 Study Abroad Expert

 Unlike other major study destinations, to study in South Korea, you would need to learn the Korean language in place of English.
-If your course is taught in English - it’s good but still to be able to communicate with the locals, you’ll require an understanding of the Korean language
+If your course is taught in English - it’s good but still, to be able to communicate with the locals, you’ll require an understanding of the Korean language

 How to Learn Korean Language?

-Learning Korean language can be an fruitful in the long term for Indian students going to study in Korea.
-However it's important to know that the Korean language is difficult to learn as the language has its own unique writing system, grammar structure and pronunciation.
+Learning Korean language can be fruitful in the long term for Indian students going to study in Korea.
+However it's important to know that learning the Korean language is difficult as the language has its own unique writing system, grammar structure and pronunciation.
 The United States Foreign Service Institute (FSI) has recognised Korean as a Category V language, which establishes the fact that Korean is one of the hardest masterable languages in the world.
 FSI has also suggested the estimated required time for mastering the Korean language to be around 2200 hours or 88 weeks of extremely intense study.
 In other words, one would be required to study the Korean language 7-9 hours per week for 3 months to be able to hold a 3-minute conversation in the language.
 But as they say, consistency is the key.
 So if you keep on practising with the language, you can gain good fluency.
-Let us read this article to know how to learn Korean language if you wish to study and live in Korea.
+Let us read this article to know how to learn Korean language if you wish to study in South Korea

 Also read- How to Concentrate on Studies?